Meet the UEFA Women's Champions League group contenders | UEFA Women's Champions League

 Previous European best: Group stage (2021/22, 2022/23)

-- No Portuguese team had reached the last 16 in any format until last season; now Benfica have done so three seasons in a row.
+- No Portuguese team had reached the last 16 in any format until 2021/22; now Benfica have done so three seasons in a row.

 Häcken (SWE)